muziejus/javascripting-english-major/_chapters/environment.md

 ---
 chapter-no: 1
 title: Setting up the Environment
+summary: Version control with Git / Editing plain text with Atom / Launching a JavaScript console from the browser
 ---

 It’s possible to start JavaScripting just by opening your browser, but for the